Hike Strawberry Peak in LA: Trail Tips & Epic Sunset

 I found trekking poles helpful for descending the steep section, so I recommend bringing yours.

 Overall, I finished the return trip in 2 hours and 52 minutes of moving time (3 hours and 44 minutes total).
-While I did not see any wildflowers nor did I encounter any wildlife on this hike, the views were magnificent throughout.
+While I did not see any wildflowers, nor did I encounter any wildlife on this hike, the views were magnificent throughout.
 And the sunset was just exquisite at the summit.
-I really enjoyed this hike and I am so glad I completed it!
+I really enjoyed this hike, and I am so glad I completed it!

 Check out my Strawberry Peak hike on Relive!
 It’s a fantastic platform for adventure lovers to capture and share outdoor experiences like never before.
 With Relive, you can create custom videos that vividly depict your journeys, turning memories into captivating stories ready for sharing.
 Share the beauty of your adventures and inspire others to explore nature through Relive’s immersive storytelling.